Spectacular offer: This is what we know

 WATCH: NEW CORONAVIRUS MYTHS GET BUSTED BY EPIDEMIOLOGISTS

-Science Insider brought back epidemiologists Syra Madad and Stephen Morse six months later to debunk 14 NEW myths about the coronavirus.
+Science Insider brought back epidemiologists Syra Madad and Stephen Morse to debunk 14 NEW myths about the coronavirus.
 Some of these myths include washing vegetables with bleach, young kids having immunity, warm weather slowing down the virus and more.
-Brush up on your Covid-19 knowledge even more by getting familiar with the answers to frequently asked questions about coronavirus.
+Brush up on your Covid-19 knowledge even more by getting familiar with the answers to frequently asked questions about the coronavirus.

 HOW SOUTH AFRICA EASES IN AND OUT OF LOCKDOWN

 There is a risk-adjusted lockdown strategy in place.
 There are 5 levels, which will work similarly to loadshedding.
-These levels are implemented based on the number of new infections and healthcare system readiness.
-We are currrently under level 3 lockdown.
+These levels are implemented based on the number of new infections and healthcare-system readiness.
+We are currently under level 4 lockdown.